burtcorp/tina/README.md

 What you need:

-* The `MONTHLY_STORAGE` number, which is the amount of data stored in Glacier, in bytes.
+* The `TOTAL_STORAGE` number, which is the amount of data stored in Glacier, in bytes.
 You can find a good enough estimate for this number by looking at the "Amazon Simple Storage Service EU-TimedStorage-GlacierByteHrs" line item on your bill for last